-Recommended: Eligibility for ENGL 838 or ENGL 848 or ESL 400.
-Prior dance experience or, DANC 121.1 or DANC 130.1 or DANC 140.1
+Recommended: DANC 121.1 or recent modern dance experience or DANC 130.1 or recent jazz dance experience or DANC 140.1 or recent ballet experience

 DANC 400.1 DANCE PERFORMANCE & PRODUCTION I

 Beginning level theory and practice in dance composition, evaluation and program production.
 Students will become familiar with all types of choreography principles and stage production.
 Includes emphasis on a variety of dance forms from traditional Western European to ethnic.
 Grade Option (Letter Grade or Pass/No Pass).
 Degree Credit.